inrupt/solid-client-authn-js/ARCHITECTURE.md

 - OIDC handler: `packages/*/src/login/oidc/oidcHandlers/RefreshTokenOidcHandler.ts`

-Note that in this case, no redirection happens: the Access Token is received directly as a response to the request containing the Refresh Token.
+Note that in this case, no redirection happens (i.e. there's only a Back channel exchange): the Access Token is received directly as a response to the request containing the Refresh Token.